tensorforce/tensorforce/README.rst

 Documentation is available at `ReadTheDocs <http://tensorforce.readthedocs.io>`__.

-To use TensorForce as a library, simply install and import the library, then create an agent as follows:
+To use TensorForce as a library and without using the simulation runners, simply install and import the library, then create an agent and use it as follows (see our documentation for all optional parameters):

 ::